 What happens if I don’t lodge a tax return?

 Most taxpayers who earn more than the tax-free threshold – currently $18,200 – are required to lodge a tax return.
-In some cases, you may be required to lodge even if you earn less than that amount, for example if you worked and had tax deducted from your pay (check with one of our offices whether your circumstances require you to lodge).
+In some cases, you may be required to lodge even if you earn less than that amount, for example if you worked and had tax deducted from your pay (check with your local H&R Block office whether your circumstances require you to lodge).

 If you don’t lodge a tax return, the ATO can apply a number of sanctions and penalties to either force you to lodge or to penalise you for not having lodged on time.

-If you don’t need to lodge a tax return, you should submit a non-lodgement advice to the ATO instead.
+If you earned less than $18,200 and didn't pay any tax you may not be required to lodge a tax return however it is important that submit a non-lodgement advice to the ATO instead.
 This document explains to the ATO that you don’t need to lodge this year and ensures they don’t list you as having an outstanding return which still needs to be lodged.
-If you don’t file a non-lodgment advice, the ATO will assume you need to lodge and may take compliance action to force you to lodge.
+If you don’t file a non-lodegment advice, the ATO will assume you need to lodge and may take compliance action to force you to lodge.

 Penalties for not lodging

 In the first instance, the ATO will impose a Failure To Lodge (FTL) penalty on you where your tax return is not lodged by the due date.

 The FTL penalty is calculated at the rate of one penalty unit for each period of 28 days or part thereof that the document is overdue, up to a maximum of five penalty units.
 The value of a penalty unit is currently (since 31 July 2015) $180 so the maximum penalty which can be applied for an individual is $900.